The subscribers can raise grievances through the following modes:

 The complaint shall be addressed as early as possible and within a maximum of 30 days of the receipt of the complaint.

-All complaints shall be escalated to the next higher level of authority within the organization for cases which are pending for resolution for more than two (2) weeks from the date of sending Page 5 of 7 acknowledgement.
+All complaints shall be escalated to the next higher level of authority within the organization for cases which are pending for resolution for more than two (2) weeks from the date of sending acknowledgement.
 Cases which are escalated will be dealt with and monitored by the Chief Grievance Redressal Officer (CGRO) of the Organization.

-The GRO would monitor the resolution of complaints received by the Organization and periodically put up the same for review by the Senior Management.
+The Grievance Redressal Officer (GRO) would monitor the resolution of complaints received by the Organization and periodically put up the same for review by the Senior Management.

 The Grievance Redressal Policy is accessible to all and it ensures that information is readily available on the modalities of making and resolving complaints.
 This policy is available on the website and also at the offices of this organization.